lucasdietrich/atmega328p-assembler-c/readme.md

 This example aims to show how to create a function in c that calls a function in assembler that itself call a c function.

+Ideas & todos :
+- create a function with several parameters
+- pointer to a value as parameter, pointer to a function as parameter
+- handle static memory in assembler (bottom of stack)
+- think about multithreading and stacks (+ size)

 ## Misc

 Infos :